tnwei/exposure-to-code/source/09_random_generative_sols.rst

             return False

-    def check_circle_no_intersect(x, y, r, circles):
+    def check_circle_no_overlap(x, y, r, circles):
-        # Returns True if specified circle does not intersect with any existing circle
+        # Returns True if specified circle does not overlap with any existing circle
         for prevcircle in circles:
             prevx, prevy, prevr = prevcircle[0], prevcircle[1], prevcircle[2]
-            if two_circles_intersect(x, y, r, prevx, prevy, prevr) is True: return False
+            if two_circles_overlap(x, y, r, prevx, prevy, prevr) is True: return False
         return True